joiya514/joiya514/README.md

 # 👋 Hi, I'm Muhammad Toseef Haider

-🎓 Computer Science Student | 💻 Python & Django Developer | 🤖 AI Enthusiast
+💻 Python & Django Developer |🎓 Computer Science Student | 🤖 AI Enthusiast

 Welcome to my GitHub!
 I'm passionate about building smart web applications using Python, Django, and Artificial Intelligence.
 Below are some of the projects I’ve worked on.